tyleretters/nor.the-rn.info/_posts/2021-10-24-capitalist-nihilism-of-alien-and-squid-game.md

 Jeremy Bentham, utilitarianist, would be an interesting one to ask about this.
 A common thought experiment amongst utilitarians and their critics is, "Would you sacrifice the life of a human child to save the planet?"
 My refrain (until today) has been, "No, but I would destroy whatever malevolent thing would strike such a proposition."

-There's a new question on the block now now: "Would you sacrifice the life of a human child so you could *buy* the safety of the world?"
+There's a new question on the block now: "Would you sacrifice the life of a human child so you could *buy* the safety of the world?"

 Burke, of course, has no interest in buying the safety of the world, or otherwise.
 He's selling the lives of Ripley and Newt for a personal gain.